South Carolina runs over No. 5 Tennessee 63-38; Hooker hurt - WHIZ News

 The 63 points were the most the Vols have ever allowed in an SEC game, eclipsing the 62-37 loss to Steve Spurrier’s Florida in 1995.

+“This one needs to hurt,” Tennessee coach Josh Heupel said at his news conference under the stands as shouts of “Game!”
+“Cocks!” could be heard from students who rushed the field.

 Hooker was 25 of 42 for 247 yards and three TDs before his injury.
+He didn’t have his typical crisp game, overthrowing receivers and missing a few wide open throws.
 There was no immediate word on the severity of his hurt leg, but he did not return to the game.

-Joe Milton III took over at QB for the Vols when Hooker went down, turning the ball over om downs after driving into the red zone then leading a four-play 75-yard scoring drive in the final two minutes.

 THE TAKEAWAY